verticalsoftware/vertical-spectreconsolelogger/docs/output-template.md

 The output template controls the content that is displayed for each log event.
 The output template is a property of a `LogLevelProfile`, so you can customize the output of events specifically for each level.

 The output template is a string that contains Spectre Console markup, static text, and (most importantly) handlebar style placeholders that map to specific rendering components.
-Displayed below is an exmaple output template:
+Displayed below is an example output template:

 ```
 [grey85][[{DateTime:T} [green3_1]Info[/]]] {Message}{NewLine}{Exception}[/]